jeffskinnerbox/blog/content/ideas/desktop-fresh-install-of-ubuntu.md

 * [Am I running NetworkManager or networkd?](https://askubuntu.com/questions/1031439/am-i-running-networkmanager-or-networkd)

-#### Step 1: Configuring Your Ethernet Connection - DONE
+#### Step 2: Configuring Your Ethernet Connection - DONE
 All of the above is a bit overwhelming.
 I just want to do some basic configuration of my networks.
 The install of Ubuntu defaulted to DHCP Ethernet connection with no WiFi.
-I want to change this so the Ethernet is a static IP and WiFi is also operational using DHCP.
+I want to change this so the Ethernet is a static IP and WiFi is also operational using DHCP
+(assuming the motherboard supports WiFI, in my case it does not).

 You can make these updates with `Settings` app in the Ubuntu desktop toolbar.
 I used the settings below: